janhunn28/Cleaning_Data/README.md

 - Merges the associated test and training data sets to create one data set.
 - Extracts only the mean and standard deviation for each measurement.
 - Uses descriptive activity names to define the activities in the data set.
-- Labels with dataset with descriptive, tidy variable names
+- Clean up descriptive variable names for ease of analysis.
-- Creates a second, independent tidy data set with the average for each activity and subject.
+- Creates an independent tidy data set with the average of each variable for each activity and subject.

 #Data Description
    Data was collected from experiments with a group of 30 participants within an age bracket of 19-48